telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/introduction.md

 ---
 title: Overview
 page_title: Overview | UI for ASP.NET MVC Visual Studio Integration
-description: "Learn how to enhance experience of developing web applications with Telerik UI for ASP.NET MVC."
+description: "Learn how to enhance experience of developing web applications with Progress Telerik UI for ASP.NET MVC."
 slug: overview_visualstudio_aspnetmvc
 position: 1
 ---

 # Visual Studio Integration Overview

-The Telerik UI for ASP.NET MVC Visual Studio Extensions enhance the experience of developing web applications with Telerik UI for ASP.NET MVC.
+The Progress Telerik UI for ASP.NET MVC Visual Studio Extensions enhance the experience of developing web applications with Progress Telerik UI for ASP.NET MVC.

 The extensions handle the following major points:

 * Project [Creation]({% slug newprojectwizards_visualstudio_aspnetmvc %}) and [Configuration]({% slug projectwizardconfig_visualstudio_aspnetmvc %}) Wizards&mdash;Web asset management, adding the required settings to `web.config`, changing the theme.
-* Project [Upgrade]({% slug projectwizardupgrade_visualstudio_aspnetmvc %})&mdash;Upgrading Telerik UI for ASP.NET MVC to a new version.
+* Project [Upgrade]({% slug projectwizardupgrade_visualstudio_aspnetmvc %})&mdash;Upgrading Progress Telerik UI for ASP.NET MVC to a new version.

-The Telerik UI for ASP.NET MVC Visual Studio Extensions are distributed with the Telerik UI for ASP.NET MVC installer.
+The Telerik UI for ASP.NET MVC Visual Studio Extensions are distributed with the Progress Telerik UI for ASP.NET MVC installer.
 They support Visual Studio 2010, 2012, 2013, 2015, and 2017, which handle ASP.NET MVC 4 and 5 applications.

 > **Important**
 >